hoyo/TiRemoteControl/README.md

 TiRemoteControl
 ====

-This module makes your titanium applications to extend a AV-control of iOS.
+This module makes your titanium applications to extend AV-relationed functions of iOS.

 - You can handle events of earphone's remote-control. (play, pause, nextTrack and so on.)
 - You can show some information of playing track to a locked screen and etc.